 Trinity Church Cemetery has graves of many historic and famous personalities including Alexander Hamilton, Robert Fulton, William Bradford among others.
 Surrounded by 100-year-old oaks and elms, the cemetery is a very peaceful place, with grassy knolls and well maintained paths.
 This is one of the last remaining cemeteries in the Manhattan area.
 There are two bronze tablets here that mark the spots where fierce battle took place during the revolution.
 This cemetery is marked in the National Register of Historic Places and it still offers its services to the New Yorkers.

-Located in Washington Heights, Fort Tryon Park and its 67 acres (27.11 hectares) of land are home to some of the best views in Manhattan, as well as a number of other worthy tourist attractions.
+Located in Washington Heights, Fort Tryon Park and its 67 acres (27.11 hectares) of land are home to some of the best views in The Bronx, as well as a number of other worthy tourist attractions.
 Featuring one of the highest points in the city, Fort Tryon Park offers stunning views of the Hudson River, George Washington Bridge, and other magnificent vistas.
 Highlights of the park include the Alpine Garden and Heather Garden, as well as the full-service restaurant, New Leaf Cafe.
 Perhaps the most popular attraction of the park is The Cloisters, the medieval branch of the Metropolitan Museum of Art.
 The park also contains two playgrounds and a gazebo, and visitors are welcome to picnic, run, or ride bikes through the park.